hellohq-io/hq-api-sdk/README.md

-# HQ API SDK - the C# library for the HQ API Entities
+# HQ API SDK - the C# library for the HQ API

-This C# SDK allows convenient access to the HQ API (Preview).
+This C# SDK allows convenient access to the HQ API.

 - API version: v1
-- SDK version: 1.0.0
+- SDK version: 1.1.0

 ## Frameworks supported
 - .NET 4.0 or later